 When a candidate is asked to revise and resubmit a thesis, points needing further clarification will be enumerated to the candidate.
 These items should be addressed in the revision.
 The manuscript should be resubmitted to the online portal within 6 months.
 A cover letter must accompany the revised thesis indicating the author’s annotated response to each requested revision point.
 The reviewers will be familiar with the comments and criticisms contained in the letter.
 Following the initial submission, a thesis may be revised twice.
 If the second revision remains unacceptable, the decision of the Committee on Theses will be referred to the Council and the invitation to membership will be withdrawn.

-All accepted theses are published in the American Journal of Ophthalmology (AJO) and may be cited by the authors.
-The Transactions of the AOS are published in December each year and will include a link to all thesis accepted during that year.
+All accepted theses are published online at AJO.com after copyediting and typesetting and will receive a DOI for citation purposes.
+Accepted theses will be published in the American Journal of Ophthalmology throughout the year and published together in a Virtual Special Issue each summer, as well as on the AOS website.
 All AOS theses are available at the AOS website as well as free open access at PubMedCentral during the same year as accepted.
 Authors must cooperate in the publication process or the thesis acceptance may be withdrawn.
 Figures must meet NLM requirements for publication in PubMedCentral or the thesis cannot be accepted or published.

 VII.
 SUBMISSION OF THESIS